Washington HOA Law Changes 2026: What Every Board Must Know About SB 5129 and WUCIOA Compliance

 WUCIOA standardizes resale certificate requirements across all community types.
 The key changes:

-• 10-day delivery deadline applies to all communities, with a 5-day buyer review period under WUCIOA
+• 10-day delivery deadline applies to all communities, with a 5-day right to cancel the purchase contract after first receiving the resale certificate (RCW 64.90.640(3)(b)).

 For boards currently preparing resale certificates by hand, this expansion of mandatory disclosures makes manual preparation even more error-prone.
 See our full guide to Washington resale certificate requirements for the complete statutory checklist and what each section requires.